Maziar123/SuperNano-Task-Switch1/README.md

 - **Lightweight**: Minimal overhead, suitable for resource-constrained systems,KEEP arround KB of flash & bytes of RAM !! & arrount 100 cycle of cpu for switch
 - **Cooperative Multitasking**: Efficient task switching without the need for a full RTOS, in next  we ad managment event with high priority time ,but keep Cooperative this balance managment & safety
 - **Easy Integration**: Simple API for creating and managing tasks
-- **Debuggable**: Optional debug output for development and troubleshooting
+- **Debuggable**: Optional debug output for development and troubleshooting, **NEXT** under KB of code & can dubug & realtime trace with current SWD device
 - **Modern Build System**: Uses CMake for easy compilation across different platforms

 ## Architecture